JohnHiro84/JohnHiro84/README.md

 # JohnHiro84

-This is my github pages project showcasing different projects I've done in the past.
+This is my github pages project showcasing different projects and coursework I've completed in the past.

-Most recently I finished App Academy's curriculum.
+Most recently I finished App Academy's bootcamp curriculum.
 In the past, I've completed courses from codecademy(React), some basic courses from the city college of San francisco(html/css/js),